oddscenes-org/os-toolkit/README.md

 To see the docs and customize it more check [here](http://github.hubspot.com/pace/)

 ### ▶️ Icon Libraries
-3 Icon libraries are included and ready to go via CDN, located in `app/js/components/HeadInfo.jsx`.
-Just uncomment any of the ones you want to use there.
+3 Icon libraries are included and ready to go, just uncomment out the library in `app/sass/index.sass`.

 **Font Awesome:**
 [Repo](https://fontawesome.com/icons?d=listing&m=free)
 Usage:
 ```
-<i class="fas fa-adjust"></i>
+<i class="fas fa-home"></i>
 ```

 **IonIcons:**